wrynearson/china-water/src/thesis/1_introduction.md

 In addition to having the political will and prowess to pursue economic development, Chinese leadership has also at times shown a campaign-style action to mitigate environmental pollution.
 One such example was the substantial air quality improvements in Beijing during the 2008 summer Olympics. [@zhangEnvironmentalHealthChina2010] However, similar outcomes regarding improved water quality have not been as positive.
 Analysis of water quality trends has been hampered partially due to data limitations, including public accessibility, the scope of measurement, and technological limitations including long latency periods. [@zhangEnvironmentalHealthChina2010]

 Recently, further policy has been implemented to address water scarcity and pollution issues.
 In 2015, the State Council released an ambitious attempt to do this, colloquially known as the “Water Ten Plan,” which sets water quality-related goals to be met by 2020. [@guowuyuan.GuoWuYuanGuanYuYinFaShuiWuRanFangZhiXingDongJiHuaDeTongZhi2015] However, results so far have been mixed, with nearly half of all provinces missing their water quality targets in 2017. [@greenpeaceShiErWu2017] One factor which may help this progress, and one of the goals outlined in the Water Ten plan, is the improvement of water quality sensing technology and data management.

+—

+Water pollution is a well-document issue both in China and abroad.
+Improvements in both water quality and availability of water quality data in recent years.
+However, less attention has been paid to Chinese citizens' knowledge about and perception of water quality.
+It is easily assumed that perception of water quality would be based on the real water quality – i.e., if water quality is good, then people perceive it to be good, while if water quality is bad, then people perceive it to be bad.
+However, this may not be the case.
+Divergence between perception and reality, or delays in reality driving perception could be important for policy makers in whether their resource-intensive campaign-style water quality reforms are the most effective policy tool, in regards to finance, behavior change or political support.
+From a political and social science perspective, perception of water quality could be more important in decision making than actual water quality. [@coughlinPerceptionValuationWater1976, p.
+206] These policy implication could easily be multifaceted, and could reveal further discrepancies between social groups and geographic regions, which could lead to decreased political effectiveness. [@larsonDivergentPerspectivesWater2009]